 You can use the Password grant type to exchange user credentials for an access token and an ID token from the authorization server.
-From the user's perspective, the password grant type functions exactly as basic authentication with the only difference that you use your AD FS, and not your local vCenter Single Sign-On credentials.
+From the user's perspective, the password grant type functions exactly as local domain authentication with the only difference that you use your AD FS, and not your local vCenter Single Sign-On credentials.

 The Password grant type is possible among native apps but is not recommended for authentication to third-party apps.
 Modern security best practices require that primary user credentials such as passwords do not leave the native API environment.
-Therefore, it is more secure to use other OAuth 2.0 grant types for authentication to third-party apps.
+Therefore, other OAuth 2.0 grant types are recommended for use with third-party apps.